MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 - **Users, automatically**: These features include changes to the user experience for users and are enabled automatically.
 - **Admins, makers, or analysts, automatically**: These features are meant to be used by administrators, makers, or business analysts and are enabled automatically.
-- **Users by admins, makers, or analysts**: These features must be enabled or configured by the administrators, makers, or business analysts to be available for their users.
+- **Users by admins, makers, or analysts**: Administrators, makers, or business users enable these features.

-By opting in for early access updates, you'll get features that are mandatory changes that are automatically enabled for users.
+By opting in for early access updates, you get features that are mandatory changes that are automatically enabled for users.
 For more details, check the **Enabled for** column in [Dynamics 365](/dynamics365-release-plan/2021wave1/) and Microsoft [Power Platform](/power-platform-release-plan/2021wave1/) release plans.

 ## Prepare for a release wave
 The following checklist provides the general guidelines to help you prepare for a release wave.

-1. Review the [release plans](/dynamics365/release-plans/) as soon as the early access updates are available.
-This will help you learn about the early access capability and features that will be automatically enabled for the end users.
+1. Review the [release plans](/dynamics365/release-plans/) as soon as the early access updates are available to learn about upcoming features.

 2. Create a sandbox environment from the production environment.
 After a new release wave is enabled for an environment, it can't be reverted.
 Thus, we strongly recommend enabling a new release wave in a sandbox environment that's a replica or copy of the existing production environment.
-This will allow you to test and validate the new features in the sandbox environment without affecting the current production environment.
+Use this environment  to test and validate the new features in the sandbox environment without affecting the current production environment.

    > [!NOTE]
    > If you don't have a sandbox copy of your production environment, you can [create a copy](copy-environment.md) in the Power Platform admin center.